Last Updated on

 Bottom Line: This food is more reasonably priced than some of the others on our list, so it may be a good place for you to start.

 Can you still give your diabetic dog treats?
 The answer is yes, but you must be careful.
-Most biscuit-type treats, and many other treat types, are high in carbohydrates.
+Most biscuit-type treats, and many other common treat types, are high in carbohydrates.
 That means they can lead to blood sugar spikes.

 The two best types of treats for diabetic dogs are vegetables and freeze-dried meat.